-AJHG: How did you begin working on this project?
+AJHG:What prompted you to start working on this project?

 AJHG: What advice do you have for trainees/young scientists?